AtsushiMiyashita317/GW_optimization/README.md

 # GW_optimization
-This repository includes the data and the code for the paper "Differentiable representation of warping based on Lie group theory" published in WASPAA2023
+Data and code for the paper "Differentiable representation of warping based on Lie group theory" published in WASPAA2023
 ## Setting
 ```
 pip install -r requirements.txt